Did you feel it in the air this morning too? Cooler weather is on its way, which means more nights for cozy Chicken Gnocchi Soup!

 - Chicken Broth.
 The main liquid for our soup.
 I like to use low sodium chicken broth.

 - Baby Spinach.
 The spinach is barely noticeable once it’s stirred into the soup.
 However, you will still reap the nutritional benefits from it.
-Spinach is rich in fiber and vitamins.

 The Directions

-- Brown the chicken.
+- Brown the Chicken.
 Remove it to a plate.

-- Whisk cornstarch into the evaporated milk.
+- Make the Slurry.
+Whisk cornstarch into evaporated milk.

-- Stir in the gnocchi.
+- Stir in the Gnocchi.
 Let simmer for 8 to 10 minutes more.

-- Stir in the spinach a little bit at a time.
+- Stir in the Spinach.
 ENJOY!

 Storage Tips